r-chrzan/beaver/README.md

 # Beaver

-PHP command witch helps to development with sage/roots theme.
+PHP command which helps to development with sage/roots theme.
+R
 ## Installation

 Copy this repo to your sage theme and run